 Hertfordshire Music Service wants to hear from anyone able to lead workshops and deliver rap, songwriting, or music tech workshops in schools, alternative education settings and youth clubs.
 We are currently seeking your expression of interest for this role by Friday 23rd July 2021.

-Please express intrest by emailing us at email@example.com with your name, address and briefly describing:
+Please express interest by emailing us at firstname.lastname@example.org with your name, address and briefly describing:

 - your music interests